-- 4.46.1 CONTRACTOR shall agree to comply with all state and federal constitutional requirements, laws, court orders, and ACA Standards (whether mandatory or non-mandatory), the FDC's rules, policies and procedures (unless in contravention with corresponding ACA standards), and any federal, state, local law or regulation or court order applicable to the Florida Department of Corrections. - 4.46.2 CONTRACTOR agrees to adhere to all standards applicable to the operation and management of the Facility.
+- 4.46.1 CONTRACTOR shall agree to comply with all state and federal constitutional requirements, laws, Court Orders, and ACA Standards (whether mandatory or non-mandatory), the Florida Department of Corrections' rules, policies and procedures (unless in contravention with corresponding ACA standards), and any federal, state, local law or regulation or court order applicable to the Florida Department of Corrections. - 4.46.2 CONTRACTOR agrees to adhere to all standards applicable to the operation and management of the Facility.
 Such adherence shall include, but not be limited to all applicable, FDC Health Service Bulletins, and DMS, FDC, the Florida Department of Law Enforcement (FDLE), DCF, DOE, DOH, and the Chief Financial Officer's Administrative Rules and Procedures that pertain to the operations of a facility for the care, custody and control of inmates.
 CONTRACTOR is responsible for being familiar with and obtaining copies of current versions of such standards, manuals, procedures, etc. and any subsequent revisions and/or addenda thereto.
 Should local, state, federal, or program requirements change during the course of the Contract, the updated regulations and requirements will take precedence.
 The laws, rules, and regulations referenced in the Contract are incorporated herein by reference and made a part hereof.
-Any changes in the scope of service required to ensure continued compliance with state or federal laws, statutes or regulations, or Department or FDC policy or regulations will be made in accordance with section 7.4 Adjustments Due to Changes in Standards.

-- 4.46.3 The Department reserves the exclusive right to make certain determinations regarding the service requirements outlined in this Contract.
+Any changes in the scope of service required to ensure continued compliance with State or Federal laws, statutes or regulations, or Department or FDC policy or regulations will be made in accordance with section 7.4 Adjustments Due to Changes in Standards... - 4.46.3 The Department of Management Services reserves the exclusive right to make certain determinations regarding the service requirements outlined in this Contract.
 The absence of DMS setting forth a specific reservation of rights does not mean that any provision regarding the services to be performed under this Contract are subject to mutual agreement.
-The Department reserves the right to make any and all determinations exclusively which it deems is necessary to protect the best interests of the State of Florida and the health, safety and welfare of the inmates and of the general public which are served by DMS, either directly or indirectly, through these services. - 4.46.4 The specific rules, procedures and regulations identified below or elsewhere in this section are not listed to the exclusion of any other rules, procedures, and regulations required throughout the Contract documents.
-The Department will monitor CONTRACTOR to ensure compliance with all rules, regulations, and requirements contained herein.
+The Department of Management Services reserves the right to make any and all determinations exclusively which it deems is necessary to protect the best interests of the State of Florida and the health, safety and welfare of the inmates and of the general public which are served by DMS, either directly or indirectly, through these services. - 4.46.4 The specific rules, procedures and regulations identified below or elsewhere in this section are not listed to the exclusion of any other rules, procedures, and regulations required throughout the Contract Documents.
+The Department of

+Management Services will monitor CONTRACTOR to ensure compliance with all rules, regulations, and requirements contained herein.